Cenay/TRFA-Doco/ActiveCampaign/summer-camp.md

 ---
  * TRIGGER: None (must be placed in this automation)
- * TAG+: (Summer Camp 2019) <- This will need to be updated each year
+ * TAG+: (Summer Camp 2023) <- This will need to be updated each year
- * IF/ELSE [1]: Has tag (Summer Camp 2019 .
+ * IF/ELSE [1]: Has tag (Summer Camp 2023 .
 Details .
 Received)
    * YES PATH:
      * TAG-: (Summer Camp , Purchased .
 Need Details)
      * GOAL: Ready for Summer Camp Reminders
      > Goal condition:
-    Contact has tag (Summer Camp 2019 .
+    Contact has tag (Summer Camp 2023 .
 Details .
 Received) and Contact does not have tag (Summer Camp .
 Purchased .
 Need Details)
      * TAG+: (Summer Camp .
 Start Reminder Sequence)
      * FIRE: _Summer Camp / Push To Bookeo_
-     * IF/ELSE [2]: 1st Week is before current date
+     * IF/ELSE [2]: 1st Week is before current date OR Summer 1st Week is before current date
      * YES Path:
-        * WAIT: Until 1st Week is current date
+        * WAIT: Until 1st Week is current date OR Summer 1st Week is current date
         * FIRE: _Summer Camp / Request Feedback_
         * END: -> Exit
      * NO Path:
-        * NOTIFICATION: Send email to Cenay that we hit a situation where the 1st Week date is NOT before the current date at the time of INIT, and this should NOT be possible.
+        * NOTIFICATION: Send email to Cenay that we hit a situation where the Summer 1st Week date is NOT before the current date at the time of INIT, and this should NOT be possible.
-        * WAIT: Until 1st Week is current date (to gather the contacts)
+        * WAIT: Until Summer 1st Week is current date (to gather the contacts)
         FIRE: _Summer Camp / Request Feedback_
         * END: -> Exit
    * NO Path:
      * NOTIFICATION: Send email to Cenay, this shouldn't be possible
-     * WAIT: Until contact has tag (Summer Camp 2019 .
+     * WAIT: Until contact has tag (Summer Camp 2023 .
 Details .
 Received)
      * GOTO: Yes Path of IF/ELSE [1]

 ## Summer Camp / Push To Bookeo